 Yet, even at the slightly higher rate of anaphylaxis with the Pfizer vaccine, 999,995 of 1 million Americans had that vaccine with no anaphylaxis.
 Those who did have a severe reaction were treated and recovered.
 [For allergy information on the Johnson & Johnson vaccine, see this article.]

 Although the number of reported cases of anaphylaxis to the mRNA vaccines remains small relative to the shots administered, Dr. Alkis Togias with the National Institute of Allergy and Infectious Diseases (NIAID) told Allergic Living about a clinical trial that involves people with a history of severe allergic reactions.
 The idea of the study is to find out whether people with allergies – from foods to medications, insect stings or mast cell disorders – are at any higher risk of a reaction to the mRNA vaccines than those without allergies.
-The study is underway at 29 centers.
+The study has collected data at 29 centers.